Post Updated Nov 2021: What To Put In Your Car Winter Emergency Kit

 If you’ve been running the car battery too long and need an extra boost to get your car started again, jumper cables are essential to have in your car emergency kit.

 You can also use them to give your neighbor a boost if they have trouble too!
-Make sure to get one with an extra-long cord to ensure you can handle a jump in any situation!
+Make sure to get one with an extra-long cord to ensure you can handle a jump start in any situation!

 If your car breaks down/gets stuck/other emergencies, a hazard triangle will let other drivers know that 1.) you are in the area and please don’t hit me, and 2.) you are in some sort of trouble and can use some assistance.